JSydll/sidefits-recap/doc/Docker.md

     - `docker-compose up --build` Rerun the build step to account for changes in the configuration of container images.
     - `docker-machine restart default` Restart the `default` machine (e.g. necessary if you encountered network issues).
     - `docker info` Displays information on the current Docker setup.
+    - `docker-machine ip` Display the IP under which a running container can be reached.